 7 Reasons to Visit Bako National Park

-Updated April 2020, 7 Reasons to Visit Bako Naitonal Park was originally written in August 2015
+Updated July 2023, 7 Reasons to Visit Bako National Park was originally written in August 2015

 1. Bako has approximately 150 rare Proboscis Monkeys

-Known for the phallic-shaped noses, Proboscis monkeys are endemic to Borneo and visiting Bako National Park is going to be one of your best chances to see them in the wild.
-In the mornings around sunrise are the best time to try and go view them at Bako National Park.
+Known for the phallic-shaped noses, Proboscis monkeys are endemic to Borneo, and visiting Bako National Park is going to be one of your best chances to see them in the wild.
+In the mornings around sunrise is the best time to try and go view them at Bako National Park.
 They usually can be found foraging in the trees between the park headquarters and the beach.